Innovative Poetry Readings in London

 Tuesday 12 May

-7.30pm.Shearsman Reading: Alan Baker and another poet TBC read to launch new poetry publications from Shearsman Books.Swedenborg Hall, 20/21 Bloomsbury Way, Bloomsbury WC1A 2TH.Free, no booking required.
+7.30pm.Shearsman Reading: Alan Baker and Nancy Gaffield read to launch their new poetry publications from Shearsman Books, plus Ágnes Lehóczky and Adam Piette present their new edition of Hungarian poet Attila József in translation.Swedenborg Hall, 20/21 Bloomsbury Way, Bloomsbury WC1A 2TH.Free, no booking required.

 Wednesday 13 May